jinja2cpp/jinja2cpp.github.io/docs/usage/basic.md

 }
 ```

-Of course, you can write this producer in the way like [this](https://github.com/flexferrum/autoprogrammer/blob/87a9dc8ff61c7bdd30fede249757b71984e4b954/src/generators/enum2string_generator.cpp#L140).
-It's too complicated for writing 'from scratch'.
-Actually, there is a better and simpler way.
+Of course, you can write this producer like [this](https://github.com/flexferrum/autoprogrammer/blob/87a9dc8ff61c7bdd30fede249757b71984e4b954/src/generators/enum2string_generator.cpp#L140).
+It's too complicated to write 'from scratch'.
+But there is a better and simpler way.

 Firstly, you should define the simple jinja2 template (in the C++ manner):
 {% raw %}